RafaySystems/aws-workshops/aws-modernization-workshop-base/content/010_Rafay_Overview/_index.md

 ## Where Rafay Fits

-With Rafay, enterprises can use any Kubernetes distribution and immediately gain centralized automation, security, visibility, and governance capabilities for Kubernetes cluster and application lifecycle management — across private clouds, public clouds, including AWS, and remote/edge locations.
+With Rafay, enterprises can use any Kubernetes distribution and immediately gain centralized automation, security, visibility, and governance capabilities for Kubernetes cluster and application lifecycle management — across private clouds running in data centers, public clouds, including AWS, and remote/edge locations.

 ![Rafay Capabilities](images/Rafay-Capabilities-Blue-2-V5.png)